 A simple example of influencer marketing: a brand finds a popular Instagram account, and sends them a product.
 Next, the influencer posts a picture with said product and shares a discount code to use at the manufacturer’s site.

 The followers see the product with a short review and use the code to make a purchase.
 That’s influencer marketing.
 Interested?
-Read more to learn how to prepare a successful strategy.
+Read more to learn how to prepare a successful influencer marketing campaign.

 Influencer marketing – a social media strategy involving product placement and brand mentions from people considered to be experts in their field or defined as influencers by the sheer number of followers.